wlangera/SSMA/README.md

 |         |<sub>14:00 - 16:00</sub>| Analysis of own data                                |        |

 # Packages to install
+The latest stable version of all of these packages can be installed from CRAN courtesy of the `install.packages` function.
 - gllvm
 - mvabund
 - DHARMa